-Qwest has a proven history of providing industry-leading security services to protect Qwest and its Customer's against threats, attacks or failures of systems in accordance with best commercial practices.
-Qwest is well-positioned and well-experienced to provide security-related services that ensure the integrity, confidentiality, and availability of information assets and Government information over the wide range of Networx services, users, and geographical locations.
+Qwest has a proven history of providing industry-leading security services to protect Qwest and our customers against threats, attacks or failures of systems in accordance with best commercial practices.
+Qwest is well-positioned and well-experienced to provide security-related services that ensure the integrity, confidentiality, and availability of information assets and Government information given the wide range of Networx services, users, and geographical locations.

-To protect both Qwest and Agency's infrastructure and information assets, Qwest relies on an integrated risk management methodology that is comprised of a wide variety of controls for security assurance.
-At Qwest, security functions are organized under the integrated Risk Management Organization which is headed by the Vice President of Risk Management, who also serves as Qwest's Chief Ethics and Compliance Officer.
-Qwest's integrated Risk Management Organization is depicted in
+To protect both Qwest's and Agencies' infrastructure and information assets, we rely on an integrated risk management methodology that is comprised of a wide variety of controls for security assurance.
+At Qwest, security functions are organized under the integrated Risk Management Organization headed by the Vice President of Risk Management, who also serves as Qwest's Chief Ethics and Compliance Officer.
+Qwest's integrated Risk Management Organization

-Qwest, in partnership with offers time-tested Managed Security Services (MSS) to provide options for the Agencies to further secure their data and networks from threats, attacks, or system failures.
+Qwest Offers time-tested Managed Security Services (MSS) to provide options for Agencies to further secure their data and networks from threats, attacks, or system failures.

 Qwest's Networx Security Plan covers at a minimum the areas cited in C.3.3.2.4.2.1.4 and L.34.2.3.3, and will be updated as appropriate during the life of the contract in keeping with new technologies and threats.
-Qwest's security services meet or exceed industry best practices and all applicable Federal Government guidelines, publications, standards, and Executive Orders (EO).
+Qwest's security services meet or exceed industry best practices, and all applicable Federal Government guidelines, publications, standards, and Executive Orders (EOs).